 Any kind of massage therapy is intended to help with muscle pain.
 Add some hot rocks into the mix, and you may be able to Journal of Education, Health, and Sport “Hot stone massage therapy - mechanisms of the influence on the human organism of selected methods of use” View Source .

 When you Johns Hopkins Medicine “Ice Packs vs. Warm Compresses For Pain” View Source , blood vessels expand, which increases circulation in the affected areas.
-This can help reduce muscle spasms and increase the general health of the tissues.
+This can help reduce muscle spasms.

 2. Reduces Anxiety and Stress